 Independent Technical Review Group

-The ITRG members are from Canada, Sweden, Switzerland and the United Kingdom.
-They are internationally recognized specialists in their fields and have significant experience in the technologies associated with the implementation of nuclear waste geologic repository projects.
+The ITRG members were from Canada, Sweden, Switzerland and the United Kingdom.
+They were internationally recognized specialists in their fields, with significant experience in the technologies associated with implementing used nuclear fuel geologic repositories.

-Allan Hooper is the Chair of the ITRG.
-He is an independent consultant who specializes in the safe, long-term management of radioactive waste for UK and other national programmes since 2007.
-He currently acts as the Chief Scientific Advisor to the UK Nuclear Decommissioning Authority Radioactive Waste Management Directorate.
+Allan Hooper is an independent consultant who specializes in the safe, long-term management of radioactive waste for the United Kingdom and other national programmes since 2007.
+He acts as the Chief Scientific Advisor to the United Kingdom Nuclear Decommissioning Authority Radioactive Waste Management Directorate.
 In 2008, Dr. Hooper was also appointed Visiting Professor in the Department of Earth Science and Engineering at Imperial College London.

 On joining the electricity supply industry, Dr. Hooper researched the operational safety of advanced reactor designs before transferring into early research on decommissioning nuclear power stations and radioactive waste management.
-He joined Nirex, the UK radioactive waste management agency in 1988, holding a number of senior management positions including Director for Science.
-Dr. Hooper holds a Bachelor of Science and Ph.D. in Chemistry from Nottingham University, UK.
+He joined Nirex, the United Kingdom radioactive waste management agency in 1988, holding a number of senior management positions, including Director for Science.
+Dr. Hooper holds a Bachelor of Science and Ph.D. in Chemistry from Nottingham University, United Kingdom.

-Olle Olsson has 30 years of experience working within the Swedish nuclear waste management program, primarily associated with geoscientific issues related to the final disposal of spent nuclear fuel within a Deep Geologic Repository.
+Olle Olsson has 30 years of experience working within the Swedish nuclear waste management program, primarily associated with geoscientific issues related to the final disposal of spent nuclear fuel within a deep geological repository.
 From 1983 to 1992, he was Principal Investigator for development of integrated site characterization and numerical techniques within the International Stripa Project.
-In 1995, he became Director of the SKB’s (Swedish Nuclear Fuel and Waste Management Co.) underground research facility, the Äspö Hard Rock Laboratory.
-Starting in 2002, he managed the recently completed investigations of two potential Swedish repository sites, and was responsible for preparation of the license application – submitted to the Swedish government in March 2011 – for the selected Forsmark site.
-Dr. Olsson now holds the position of Vice President Strategy and Programmes at SKB.
+In 1995, he became Director of the SKB’s (Swedish Nuclear Fuel and Waste Management Company) underground research facility, the Äspö Hard Rock Laboratory.
+Starting in 2002, he managed the recently completed investigations of two potential Swedish repository sites, and was responsible for preparation of the licence application – submitted to the Swedish government in March 2011 – for the selected Forsmark site.
+Dr. Olsson now holds the position of Vice-President, Strategy and Programmes at SKB.

 Olle Olsson received his Ph.D. in Applied Geophysics from the University of Luleå, Sweden, in 1978.
 He has been a member of the Royal Swedish Academy of Engineering Sciences since 2003.